 It takes up a lot of space

-A sub box is included with an enclosed sub.
+A sub box is included with an enclosed subwoofer.
 The sub box can take up a lot of space inside the car.
 The sub box must be larger than the subwoofer.
 Therefore, a larger subwoofer will require a larger box.
 This will mean that you might have to compromise some trunk space.
 To fit a large sub box, you will need a trunk that is very big.
-An enclosed sub may not be the best option if your trunk is small.
+An enclosed subwoofer may not be the best option if your trunk is small.
 Multiple enclosed subs may take up too much trunk space if you have more than one.

 An enclosed subwoofer with the same power and size as a free subwoofer will generally cost more than an unenclosed subwoofer.
 Subwoofer enclosures are usually the reason for an extra cost.
 A subwoofer enclosure that includes an amplifier in it is more costly.
-If you have a limited budget, an enclosed sub that comes with an amplifier is even more expensive.
+If you have a limited budget, an enclosure sub that comes with an amplifier is even more expensive.

 This requires a lot of power